jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns/rename-kibana-index-patterns.md

 ## Step by step guide

-First let's export the index pattern that we want to update
+First, let's export the index pattern that we want to update

 ![Index pattern export](/posts/2019/rename-kibana-index-patterns/export-ui.png)

-> Make sure to only export the index patterns.
-I believe that in this case when
-> selecting a single element only that one should be exported but on my tests it
-> is always exporting all of the index patterns

-Open the JSON file with all the saved index patterns and (just for safety) remove all other index patterns, except the one that you need.
+Open the JSON file with all the saved index patterns and (for safety) remove all other index patterns, except the one that you need.
 You may end up with a JSON similar to:

 ```json
 [